chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 `BF_more_complex_model / BF_simpler_model`

-That is, we divide the BF for the more complex model by the BF for the simpler one.
+That is, we take the BF for the more complex model and divide it by the BF for the simpler one.
 This then tells us _how many more times more likely the more complex model is, relative to the simpler one._

 For example, if `BF_more_complex_model = 10` and `BF_simpler_model = 2`, then the more complex model is five times more likely than the simpler one (because 10 / 2 = 5).
 There'd be substantial evidence to prefer the more complex model.